 You can use Veeam Explorer for Oracle to restore Oracle databases from a Veeam Agent for Linux backup.
-For information about item-level recovery of Oracle systems, see Veeam Explorers User Guide.
+For information about item-level recovery of Oracle systems, see the Restoring Oracle Items section of the Veeam Backup & Replication User Guide.

 How Oracle Processing Works

-To ensure that the backed-up data is in the consistent state, Veeam Agent for Linux performs the Oracle database system processing.
+To ensure that the backed-up data is in the consistent state, Veeam Agent for Linux performs the Oracle database system processing using an internal component: oralib.
 To process the database system, Veeam Agent performs the following operations:

 - When the backup job starts, Veeam Agent obtains information about Oracle databases that run on the Veeam Agent machine.